 Homemade vanilla extract is extremely simple.
 You just need good vanilla beans, alcohol, and time.

 It’s very easy to get focused on the details and start overthinking it!
-There’s different types of beans, different folds, and all kinds of complicated details that we don’t really need to worry about.
+There are different types of beans, different folds, and all kinds of complicated details that we don’t really need to worry about.

 Learn how to cook and bake straight from your pantry by keeping a well-stocked pantry!